joshhchun/blog/content/posts/tech/website-creation.md

 # Future

-For right now, I think even this set up is a little overkill...
-However, my goal in the far future is to host multiple websites on this VPS, and I wanted to explore Docker some more so I'm happy with the result.
+For right now, I think this set up is a little overkill...
+However, my goal in the far future is to host multiple websites on my VPS, and I wanted to explore Docker some more so I'm happy with the result.
 For the immediate future though, I would like to set up a [Varnish Cache](https://www.varnish-software.com/community/varnish-cache/) to speed up the the building of my website.
-I'll never really need it for the purposes of this website :laughing: &nbsp; but I would like to explore.
+I'll never really need it for the purposes of this website :laughing: &nbsp;but I would like to explore.